Bob Pickard (American football)

-Robert Harry Pickard (born September 3, 1952) is a former American football wide receiver who played in the National Football League for one season.
-He played college football at Xavier.
+Robert Harry Pickard (born September 3, 1952) is an American former professional football player who was a wide receiver for one season with the Detroit Lions of the National Football League (NFL).
+He played college football for the Xavier Musketeers.

 Professional career

-Pickard signed with the Detroit Lions as an undrafted free agent following the 1974 NFL Draft.
+Pickard signed with the Detroit Lions as an undrafted free agent following the 1974 NFL draft.
 He played 14 games for the Lions in the 1974 season, catching eight passes for 88 yards and one touchdown.